Sign In / Sign Out

 If your friend is exhibiting signs and symptoms of prescription drug abuse, encourage them to schedule an appointment with ASU counseling services to discuss their concerns about prescription drug misuse and/or be seen at ASU counseling services to address their use of prescription drugs.

 If a person is unconscious for any reason take action and call 9-1-1 immediately!
 Never assume the person will "sleep it off."
 They could be experiencing drug or alcohol poisoning, have an underlying medical condition, be having an allergic reaction, or have been drugged.
 Your decision to call 9-1-1 could save a life.
-Once 9-1-1 is called, turn the person onto their side in a fetal position to help prevent them from choking.
+Once 9-1-1 is called, turn the person onto their side in the recovery position to help prevent them from choking.
 Stay with the person until help arrives and be prepared to provide truthful information to health care workers.

 Remember when a person is unconscious it is best to call for help, take action... you won't regret this decision.